How to Know if You Have an Abscessed Tooth

 Can You Have an Abscessed Tooth Without Pain?

 Occasionally, people feel no pain when they have a tooth abscess.
-However, it is rare to have a pain-free tooth abscess, which may present as a bubble on the gum.
+A painless abscess will normally have other symptoms, like swelling in your gums and cheeks.
+It is rare to have an entirely pain-free tooth abscess, which may present as a bubble on your gum.

 Causes of Tooth Abscesses